colstrom/forge/README.md

 ## Self-Discovery via Conventions

 Forge will attempt to figure out what needs to happen on its own.
-To do this, it relies on conventions enforced by the tools it was built to work alongside: ```meta/infrastructure``` and ```superluminal```.
-If you are not using these tools, Forge should work without hassle as long as you follow similar conventions.
+To do this, Forge relies on conventions enforced by the tools it was built to work alongside: ```meta/infrastructure``` and ```superluminal```.
+These tools are optional, and Forge should work without hassle as long as you follow similar conventions.

 An instance should have resource tags.
 Among these, we should expect to find: